Last Revised 7/2023

-- Tracking Pixel: A tracking pixel, also known as a marketing pixel, is a 1×1 pixel graphic used to track user behavior, Site conversions, web traffic, and other metrics similar to a cookie.
+Tracking Pixel: A tracking pixel, also known as a marketing pixel, is a 1×1 pixel graphic used to track user behavior, Site conversions, web traffic and other metrics similar to how a cookie tracks.

-- HTML5 localStorage: HTML5 localStorage in the browser is different from cookies but can be used for the same purpose (to pair a tracking ID to a particular web server with your web browser so that the web servermcan identify your web browser over time).
+HTML5 localStorage: HTML5 localStorage in the browser is different from cookies but can be used for the same purpose (to pair a tracking ID to a particular web server with your web browser so that the web server can identify your web browser over time).

 Other Online Information